APEX Award Winners

 Washington, DC

 “The shortage of affordable housing throughout the country has permeated political campaigns and grabbed headlines.
 This shortage is especially dire for people with intellectual and developmental disabilities.
 In this series of articles, authors highlight the ‘integrated supportive housing’ framework to help meet the need for safe, affordable and accessible places to live--communities with a 75/25 split between people with and without disabilities.
-Using heart-felt case histories, the series effectively demonstrates how this replicable model (a partnership between public, private and nonprofit agencies) provides relief to families with round-the-clock support, while having residents integrate into a larger community.”
+Using heartfelt case histories, this series effectively demonstrates how this replicable model (a partnership between public, private and nonprofit agencies) provides relief to families with round-the-clock support, while having residents integrate into a larger community.”

 Nuray Taylor